European balance of power: Antiquity to Crusades

-Most of the crusades did not achieve their objective, but some of them had a massive impact on the political and economic landscape of Europe: the First Crusade (1099) re-opened the trade routes in the Mediterranean and ushered the commercial revolution; the Fourth Crusade (1204) resulted in the formation of the Venetian maritime empire; and the Sixth Crusade (1228) temporarily made Frederick II, heir of both the Kingdom of Sicily and the Holy Roman Empire, also King of Jerusalem.
-At the same time, was taking place in the Iberian Peninsula and the kingdoms of Portugal, Castile and Aragon were formed.
+Most of the crusades did not achieve their objective, but some of them had a massive impact on the political and economic landscape of Europe: the First Crusade (1099) re-opened the trade routes in the Mediterranean and ushered in the commercial revolution; the Fourth Crusade (1204) resulted in the formation of the Venetian maritime empire; and the Sixth Crusade (1228) temporarily made Frederick II, heir of both the Kingdom of Sicily the Holy Roman Empire, and King of Jerusalem.
+At the same time, the Reconquista was taking place in the Iberian Peninsula and the kingdoms of Portugal, Castile and Aragon were formed.
 A vast part of the French nobility took part in the crusades under the leadership of their king: this made possible the formation of a strong centralized French monarchy.
-The rise of medieval France began with the Battle of Bouvines (1214) and the Avignon Papacy (1309) but ended with the outbreak of the Hundred Years' War (1337) with England and the return of the papacy to Rome (1378).
+The rise of medieval France began with the Battle of Bouvines (1214), the German Interregnum (1250) and the Avignon Papacy (1309) but ended with the outbreak of the Hundred Years' War (1337) with England and the return of the papacy to Rome (1378).
 After Europe recovered from the Black Death, the goldsmith Johannes Gutenberg invented the movable-type printing press, which started the Printing Revolution.
 A Renaissance in art and science began in Italy and spread to the rest of the continent.